polsys/ennemi/docs/potential-issues.md

 If you call `estimate_mi()` with several variables and/or time lags, the calculation will be split into as many concurrent tasks as you have processor cores (except if the tasks are very small).
+The efficiency improves with sample size;
+with large data sets, most of the time is spent in compiled algorithms.

 This means that instead of writing
 ```python